 - Diagnosis is challenging and may require blood tests, ultrasonography, computed tomography, magnetic resonance imaging, or laparoscopy.

-- An inflamed appendix is removed surgically.
+- An inflamed appendix is usually removed surgically.

 (For adults, see Appendicitis.)